-- Named the NEC Coach of the Year in 2009 and 2010
+- Two-time NEC Coach of the Year (2009, 2010)

 - With more than 27 years of experience as a girls' volleyball coach, Machan founded the Long Beach Volleyball Club in 1986 and Power/Asics Nova Volleyball Club in 1995.
-He coached Long Beach Club for six seasons, worked with the Magnum Volleyball Club for two years and then spent the past five years with Power/Asics Nova.
+He coached Long Beach Club for six seasons, worked with the Magnum Volleyball Club for two years and then spent five years with Power/Asics Nova.
 Starting in 1991, his club teams earned medals in the Junior Olympic National Open Tournament nine times, including three gold

 - As the La Habra (Calif.)
 High varsity girls' coach from 1994 to 1995, he led the team to consecutive league titles and two CIF quarterfinal appearances